nqbao/go-sandbox/chatserver/README.md

   * Server will send the following command to all clients when there are new message:
     * `MESSAGE username the actual message`

+Later on I will try protobuf, or Gob to write protocol.

 ## References

   * https://gist.github.com/drewolson/3950226